Kevin7744/alx-system_engineering-devops/0x00-shell_basics/README.md

-A bash script to print the present working directory
+a script that prints the absolute path name of the current working directory.